Health advisory

 For the public

 - Travellers should see a health professional to discuss what vaccines are available to protect themselves and others.
-Anyone planning overseas travel should see their GP or a travel health professional at least 6 – 8 weeks before their trip to discuss recommended vaccinations and personalised health advice, depending on the destination and length of stay.
+Anyone planning overseas travel should see their GP or a travel health professional at least 6 to 8 weeks before their trip to discuss recommended vaccinations and personalised health advice, depending on the destination and length of stay.

 - Prior to travel it is also important to check whether routine vaccinations, including any boosters, are up to date.
 This includes measles-mumps-rubella (MMR), diphtheria-tetanus-whooping cough (pertussis), polio, and chickenpox (varicella) vaccines.

-- People planning international travel should also ensure they have had a 2024 influenza vaccination (which is recommended for all Victorians over the age of 6 months), and that they are up to date with their COVID-19 vaccinations, including boosters if eligible.
+- People planning international travel should also ensure they have had a seasonal influenza vaccination (which is recommended for all Victorians over the age of 6 months), and that they are up to date with their COVID-19 vaccinations, including boosters if eligible.

 For health professionals